AIMonk-Labs-Private-Limited/end2end_open_release/README.md

    `conda install -c anaconda git`

 ### Extraction:
-Extract the checkpoint tar file “detector_model.tar.gz” “ocr_model.tar.gz” at a location.
+Extract the checkpoint tar file “detector_model.tar.gz” “recognition_model.tar.gz” at a location.
 Extraction can be done from command prompt using the following command

    `tar xzf \PATH\TO\detector_model.tar.gz -C \PATH\TO\SAVE\`
-   `tar xzf \PATH\TO\ocr_model.tar.gz -C \PATH\TO\SAVE\`
+   `tar xzf \PATH\TO\recognition_model.tar.gz -C \PATH\TO\SAVE\`

 where `\PATH\TO\SAVE\` is the location of where you want to save these mdoels.
 For “detector_model.tar.gz”, after extracting, you will find a “detector_model” folder, in which you will find “detector_small.pt”.
-For “ocr_model.tar.gz”, after extracting, you will find “english_model/checkpoint” directory, in which you will have the saved checkpoints of pretrained model.
+For “recognition_model.tar.gz”, after extracting, you will find “english_model/checkpoint” directory, in which you will have the saved checkpoints of pretrained model.

 ### Cloning:
 Now you can copy this repository URL and perform cloning.
 Before that change your directory to a new folder.